nwootton/MMM-UKLiveBusStopInfo/README.md

 # MMM-UKLiveBusStopInfo
 Additional Module for MagicMirror²  https://github.com/MichMich/MagicMirror

+**Please note** - I no longer run a MagicMirror, so this module is are no-longer supported.
+Feel free to fork and update as necessary.

 # Module: UKLiveBusStopInfo
 Magic Mirror Module for UK bus information.
 Returns real-time info about a SPECIFIC bus stop(s).